 - 4.2.1 Scotch Whisky should not be advertised or marketed in any manner directed at or primarily appealing to persons below the legal purchase age.
 Marketing materials and promotions should not depict anyone under legal purchase age or portray objects, images, content or themes that primarily appeal to persons below the legal purchase age. - 4.2.2 Brands should not be advertised or promoted by any person who is below the legal purchase age or who is made to appear to be below the legal purchase age.
-To help ensure that individuals in advertising are and appear to be above the legal purchase age, models and actors shown drinking should be a minimum of 25 years old. - 4.2.3 When the services of a celebrity or influencer are used to advertise or endorse a product, that person should not primarily be associated with or be appealing primarily to persons below the legal purchase age. - 4.2.4 Communications should be placed in print and digital media only where at least 70% of the audience is reasonably expected to be above the legal purchase age.
-In countries where a higher threshold is laid down (e.g. the UK at least 75%), companies must adhere to that higher percentage. - 4.2.5 Brand logos and names should not be used on clothes, toys, games, or other items intended for use primarily by persons below the legal purchase age. - 4.2.6 Products should not be advertised or marketed in a manner associated with the attainment of adulthood or the "rite of passage" to adulthood. - 4.2.7 This Code does not apply to any materials or activities that have the clear purpose of educating those under the legal purchase age about the use and misuse of alcohol or the industry's role in society.
+Anyone used to promote or advertise a brand that is shown drinking or has a significant role must be a minimum of 25 years old. - 4.2.3 When using a social media influencer1to advertise or market Scotch Whisky they should comply with the IARD Influencer Marketing Guiding Principles refer to guidance section.
+Where a paid social media influencer can effectively age gate their social media posts or channels to restrict the visibility of those posts or channels to those over the legal purchase age and the other provisions of the IARD Guiding Principles are met, then the influencer may be under the age of 25 but must be above the legal purchase age.
+This operates as a media-specific exception which is available only where effective age controls are in place, where they are not influencers should be at least 25 years old. - 4.2.4 When the services of a celebrity or influencer are used to advertise or endorse a product, that person should not primarily be associated with or be appealing primarily to persons below the legal purchase age. - 4.2.5 Communications should be placed in print and digital media only where at least 70% of the audience is reasonably expected to be above the legal purchase age.
+In countries where a higher threshold is laid down (e.g. the UK at least 75%), companies must adhere to that higher percentage. - 4.2.6 Brand logos and names should not be used on clothes, toys, games, or other items intended for use primarily by persons below the legal purchase age. - 4.2.7 Products should not be advertised or marketed in a manner associated with the attainment of adulthood or the "rite of passage" to adulthood. - 4.2.8 This Code does not apply to any materials or activities that have the clear purpose of educating those under the legal purchase age about the use and misuse of alcohol or the industry's role in society.
 For example, responsibility messages that communicate that the product should not be purchased or used by those under the legal purchase age are not intended to be prohibited by the Code.